Illinois House and Senate Pass New Legislation Substantially Altering Procedures for Law Enforcement Questioning and Detainment on School Grounds

-The bill covers any detainment or questioning of students by law enforcement on school grounds.
-If enacted, prior to any such detainment or questioning of a student who is suspected of committing a crime, a school must:
+The bill covers any detainment and questioning of students under 18 years of age by a law enforcement officer, school resource officer, or other school security personnel on school grounds when such students are suspected of committing a criminal act.
+If enacted, prior to any such detainment and questioning of a student who is suspected of committing a crime, a school must:

-1. Ensure that the student’s parent or guardian is notified regarding the questioning and/or detainment or an attempt at notification is made;
+1. Ensure that the student’s parent or guardian is notified regarding the questioning and detainment or an attempt at notification is made;

 2. Document the time and manner in which notification occurred or was attempted;

-3. Make reasonable efforts to ensure that the student’s parent or guardian is present during the questioning.
-If the parent or guardian cannot be present during questioning, then the school must ensure that a school social worker, school psychologist, school nurse, school guidance counselor, or other mental health professional is present; and
+3. Make reasonable efforts to ensure that the student’s parent or guardian is present during the questioning, or if the parent or guardian cannot be present during questioning, ensure that a school social worker, school psychologist, school nurse, school guidance counselor, or other mental health professional is present; and

 4. Make reasonable efforts to ensure that a law enforcement officer with training in promoting safe interactions and communications with youth is present during the questioning, if practicable.

 Notably, the bill does not affect or limit the ability of a law enforcement officer to make arrests on school grounds.
-Schools also would not be required to comply with the law if urgent and immediate action by law enforcement personnel is necessary for any of the following reasons:
+Schools also would not be required to comply with the law if urgent and immediate action is necessary for any of the following reasons: